Clay Matthews III: 2014

-2015 season
+2015

 Matthews helped lead his team to the NFC Divisional Round playoff game against the Arizona Cardinals, a game that it lost 26–20 in overtime.
 Matthews made comments that the Packers should have touched the ball in overtime and "go to college rules".
 He was ranked 57th on the NFL Top 100 Players of 2016.

-Matthews was among the athletes indicated in The Dark Side: Secrets of the Sports Dopers, an Al Jazeera documentary on illegal performance-enhancing drugs use.
-(In August 2016, after an investigation, the NFL cleared Matthews and two other of its players of wrongdoing, citing "no credible evidence.")
+Matthews was among the athletes indicated in "The Dark Side: Secrets of the Sports Dopers", an episode of Al Jazeera Investigates, documenting illegal performance-enhancing drugs use.
+(In August 2016, after an investigation, the NFL cleared Matthews and two other of its players of wrongdoing, citing "no credible evidence".)

 Every Friday during the football season, Matthews appeared on Wisconsin's Afternoon News with John Mercure on Newsradio 620 WTMJ to discuss football.

-2016 season
+2016

 In the 2016 season, Matthews appeared in 12 games and started nine.
 He recorded 24 tackles, of which 20 were solo, five sacks, and one forced fumble.
 Despite posting a career-low in tackles and sacks, Matthews was ranked 82nd by his peers on the NFL Top 100 Players of 2017.

-2017 season
+2017

 On September 28, 2017, during the Week 4 game against the Chicago Bears, Matthews became the Packers' all-time sacks leader when he sacked the Bears' quarterback Mike Glennon.
 On December 10, 2017, during a game against the Cleveland Browns, Matthews recorded a key quarterback pressure in overtime.
 This pressure resulted in an interception to secure a victory for the Packers.
 Before and after the game, Matthews donned a Clay Matthews Jr. Browns #57 jersey as an homage to his father.

 Matthews finished the 2017 season with 7.5 total sacks and 3 pass deflections.
 Matthews was double-teamed for most of the season, finishing with 39 total tackles.
 Matthews forced a fumble and recovered a fumble as well.